rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 --------------------------
 In these exercises, commands run from a Windows command prompt will be prefixed with ">", such as "`> cd ~`".
 The ">" should not be typed.
 Commands run in a Linux shell will be prefixed with "$", such as "`$ ls -al`".
 This notation will help you determine where to run the commands because you will frequently switch between your main computer and the virtual machines.

+For the purposes of all of these labs, you are assumed to be running a recent version of Microsoft Windows.
+If that is not the case, you may need to adapt some of the instructions to your primary operating system.
+You are reponsible for figuring out how to complete the assignment on whatever operating system you use if it is not Windows.

+/TODO: Is this what we want to say here ^^?
+It's what I've done in the past.
+If you choose to use a Mac or Linux, then you need to figure out what commands to run, etc., to make the labs work for you.

 Steps
 --------------------------